nikola-sur/Gaussian-Process-Regression/README.md

 # Gaussian-Process-Regression
  An Introduction to Kriging.
-Includes R code and presentation materials.
+Includes R code and my presentation materials.

  (Final Report for STAT 850 - Linear Models and Applications).